 Superficial landmarks serve as the reference points to determine the level of the skin incision, but intraoperative radiographs or fluoroscopic studies are obtained to verify the level.

 The cervical spine is approached from the right side unless the patient has undergone a prior approach from the left side.
 If so, the original incision line is used.
-If a patient has subclinical vocal cord paralysis on the side of the incision, proceeding with an incision on the opposite side is risky.
+If a patient has subclinical vocal cord palsy on the side of the incision, proceeding with an incision on the opposite side is risky.
 The potential for recurrent laryngeal nerve palsy is highest on the right side, although the risk has not been documented in recent reports.
 The thoracic duct, however, can be injured when the approach is from the left side.

 After copious irrigation, the wound is closed.
 It is inspected once more by placing two self-retaining Cloward retractors in the wound, keeping one self-retaining retractor deep in the wound.
 The walls of the wound are checked for any bleeding, which is then controlled, and the opposite retractor is removed slowly.
 The same maneuver is performed on the other side.
 The platysma layer is closed with interrupted 3-0 Vicryl suture (Ethicon, Inc., Somerville, NJ), and the skin is closed with a running subcuticular 4-0 Vicryl suture.
 The suture line is reinforced with Steri-Strips (3M Healthcare, St. Paul, MN) or Dermabond (Closure Medical Corp., Raleigh, NC).